jonathanpere404/Raspberry-Pi-Smart-doorbell/README.md

 ## Before you get it to working
 This Smart Doorbell system works with Telegrambot.
 First you need to get BOT and (Token/API key) to use it.

-## You need to install them aswell
+## You need to install them as well
 ```
 sudo apt-get install python-opencv